blue-build/modules/modules/gschema-overrides/README.md

 What does this module do?

 - It copies all content from `/usr/share/glib-2.0/schemas`, except existing gschema.overrides to avoid conflicts, into temporary test location.
-- It copies your gschema.overrides you provided in this module from `/usr/share/glib-2.0/schemas` into temporary test location.
+- It copies your gschema.overrides you provided in this module from `config/gschema-overrides` into temporary test location.
 - It tests them for errors in temporary test location by using `glib-compile-schemas` with `--strict` flag.
 If errors are found, build will fail.
-- If test is passed successfully, compile gschema using `glib-compile-schemas` in `/usr/share/glib-2.0/schemas` to include your changes.
+- If test is passed successfully, it copies your gschema.overrides to `/usr/share/glib-2.0/schemas`.
+- It compiles gschema using `glib-compile-schemas` in `/usr/share/glib-2.0/schemas` location to include your changes.

 Temporary test location is: